Staff

 Grad Student

 Hello, I'm Mai Knowles.
-I am currently working towards my Masters of Counseling, Clinical Mental Health at Wichita State University, and plan to graduate and be licensed in May of 2024 as a Licensed Professional Counselor.
+I am currently working towards my Master's of Counseling, Clinical Mental Health at Wichita State University, and plan to graduate and be licensed in May of 2024 as a Licensed Professional Counselor.
 My areas of interest include, but are not limited to: work and life transitions, relationship and family struggles, women's issues, and trauma.
 My areas of focus are typically couples, individual adults, and adolescents.
-I primarily use Emotion-Focused and Cognitive Behavioral Therapies, and approache each session with compassion and professionalism.
+I primarily use Emotion-Focused and Cognitive Behavioral Therapies and approach each session with compassion and professionalism.
 I strive to provide a safe space to make you feel valued and heard, as well as challenge you to develop new skills for your "emotional toolbelt".
 It is my primary objective to help you reach your therapeutic goals and provide support for you as you write your own story.

 madisyn